GeekyAubergine/zoeaubert.me/content/now.md

 ## Enjoying

-- [CommitMono font](https://commitmono.com/): I use this for my code editor and it's the best I've used so far
+- [CommitMono font](https://commitmono.com/): I use this for my code editor and it’s the best I’ve used so far

 ## Watching